cc-archive/sotc-2015/sotc.md

 -----

-## CC is everywhere: Millions of websites use CC licenses, including major platforms like Wikipedia and Flickr and smaller websites like your grandma's blog.
+## CC is everywhere:<br />Millions of websites use CC licenses, including major platforms like Wikipedia and Flickr and smaller websites like your grandma's blog.

 <img src="img/platforms.png" class="sotc-image" />